 The maple tree’s brilliant red fall color is more intense and consistent from year to year than other species.
 The red color will appear in late autumn and last until late winter when the leaves fall off.
 It is a deciduous tree.

 Acer rubrum Brandywine prefers full sun but can tolerate some light partial shade depending on the planting site.
 Grows best across the United States in USDA plant hardiness zones 4-8.

-Brandywine red maple tree is fast growing and can grow to be 25 to 35 feet tall and 15 to 25 feet wide at full maturity.
-The brandywine maple growth rate is up to 3 feet per year.
+Brandywine red maple tree growth is fast and can grow to be 25 to 35 feet tall and 15 to 25 feet wide at full maturity.
+The Brandywine maple growth rate is up to 3 feet per year.
 The best time to plant a maple tree is in early spring or early fall.

 Shop Brandywine Maple Tree for sale